If a dog will not come to you after having looked you in the face, you should go home and examine your conscience.Woodrow Wilson

 I hate to sound like a broken record, but you will find that making short strokes will make it much easier to use the entire face of the stone.

-If you feel this post needlessly states the obvious, or is “verbose,” allow me to remind our Gentle Readers once again that the purpose of this blog is not to provide entertainment, sell stuff, troll for clicks or snag subscribers but to help our Beloved Customers develop good work habits through education.
+If you feel this post needlessly states the obvious, or is “verbose,” allow me to remind Gentle Reader once again that the purpose of this blog is not to provide entertainment, sell stuff, troll for clicks or roll subscribers into Google Analytics’ Pit of Hell, but to help our Beloved Customers develop good work habits through education.
 Some of them are newbies, and others are old hands, but if I were to write only for the professionals then I would be neglecting the newbies, so if you know this stuff already please congratulate yourself and celebrate your good fortune by buying a new carpenter’s pencil.

 If you have questions or would like to learn more about our tools, please click the see the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.

 Please share your insights and comments with everyone in the form located further below labeled “Leave a Reply.”
 We aren’t evil Google, fascist facebook, or thuggish Twitter and so won’t sell, share, or profitably “misplace” your information.
 If I lie may my face fall off.

 Other Posts in the Sharpening Series

 - Sharpening Japanese Woodworking Tools Part 1

 - Sharpening Part 2 – The Journey

 - Sharpening Part 3 – Philosophy

 - Sharpening Part 4 – ‘Nando and the Sword Sharpener